-As a summary, the testing points were classified as shown in Figure 12, page 11, with 3 colors: blue for solid or filled-out region of the joint, yellow for small voids or defects and red for large voids or defects.
+As a summary, the testing points were classified as shown in Figure 12C with 3 colors: blue for solid or filled-out region of the joint, yellow for small voids or defects and red for large voids or defects.

 A dedicated software has been developed recently to facilitate the interpretation.
-The application creates 2D and 3D visual representations of the results obtained from a grid of closely-spaced test points.
-The technique consist on using the amplitude spectrum to construct a volume model of the test region from which locations of reflecting interfaces can be presented as images where a color coding is used to represent the amplitude of each frequency.
-See Fig. 10.
-This software was however not used in this case as only 1 line of testing points was implemented.
+The application creates 2D and 3D visual representations of the results obtained from a grid of closely-spaced test points (see Fig. 9).

-Fig. 10.
+Figure 9.
 Screenshots of impact-echo representations made by the MIRA d'Or software.
 On the left, a cross section parallel to the surface at 150 mm depth in a slab.
-The purple area shows a honeycombing and the red one shows a void.
+The purple/violet area in the middle shows some honeycombing and the red one shows a void.
 On the right, a cross section perpendicular to the surface showing the backwall represented by the bright green line.